-We currently run a programme for male perpetrators of domestic violence and abuse in Sutton, and will soon replicate this project in Merton.
+We currently run a programme for male perpetrators of domestic violence and abuse in Sutton and Merton.

 The aim of this challenge and change programme is to improve the male perpetrators’ relationship with their partner; ensure their abusive behaviour towards a partner is not repeated; develop safe and positive parenting; increase their awareness of the effect of the domestic violence on their (ex)- partner and children; and resolve conflicts in intimate relationships non-abusively.